Im-Shivaprakash/PDF_Query/README.md

 6) Streamlit Frontend: Provides an interactive interface for uploading PDFs and querying their content.

-## Directory Structure

-.
-├── main.py                  # Streamlit app for the frontend
-├── pdf_processing.py        # Handles PDF text extraction and splitting
-├── vector_store.py          # Creates embeddings and builds a FAISS vector store ├── qa_chain.py              # Implements the QA chain and querying functionality ├── requirements.txt         # Python dependencies for the project
-└── README.md                # Documentation for the repository

 ## Installation

 ### Clone the repository: